 Our Nevis Authentication Cloud was designed to give users exactly this kind of autonomy over their personal information.
 It provides maximum data security while also giving customers the freedom to decide how their data is accessed and used.
 Our goal has been to provide a customer product that balances usability and safety – one that places the focus on the customer and the user experience.

-The Nevis Authentication Cloud helps companies ensure compliance with all data protection regulations thanks to its stringent security and data access protocols.
+Nevis helps companies ensure compliance with all data protection regulations thanks to its stringent security and data access protocols.
 These include MFA and 2FA as well as controls for providing data usage consent, requesting data deletion and guaranteeing data privacy.
 Furthermore, our passwordless solution offers easier, faster and more user-friendly access and authentication.
 Nevis makes security an experience, not just an obligation.